Vagina: What's typical, what's not

 - Know your medications.
-Discuss medication use and possible vaginal side effects with your doctor.
+Discuss medication use and possible vaginal side effects with your health care provider.

-- Limit the amount of alcohol you drink and don't smoke.
-Chronic alcohol abuse can impair sexual function.
-Nicotine might inhibit sexual arousal.
-Substance abuse might also cause poor physical and mental health, which can affect sexual function.
+- Limit the amount of alcohol you drink, and don't smoke.
+Chronic alcohol misuse can impair sexual function.
+Nicotine might affect sexual arousal.
+Substance misuse might also cause poor physical and mental health, which can affect sexual function.

-While not all vaginal problems can be prevented, regular checkups can help ensure that problems affecting your vagina are diagnosed as soon as possible.
-Don't let embarrassment prevent you from talking to your doctor about any concerns you might have about your vaginal health.
+While not all vaginal problems can be prevented, regular checkups can help ensure that problems affecting the vagina are diagnosed as soon as possible.
+Don't let embarrassment prevent you from talking to your health care provider about concerns you have about vaginal health.

 See more In-depth

-- Frequently asked questions.
-Gynecologic problems FAQ028.
-Vaginitis.
+- FAQs: Vaginitis.
 American College of Obstetricians and Gynecologists. https://www.acog.org/Patients/FAQs/Vaginitis.
 Accessed Feb.
 8, 2018.

 - How you can prevent sexually transmitted diseases.
 Centers for Disease Control and Prevention. https://www.cdc.gov/std/prevention/.
 Accessed Feb.
 8, 2018.